cmroanirgo/wordish/README.md

 where `options` may contain:
 * minWordLen.
 Any words shorter than this will be removed
 * maxWordLen.
 Any words longer than this will be removed
 * validator.
 This is a callback function which simply sanitises the input `sourceText`.
+Any characters (whether english letters or not), will be added to the dictionary.

-The default validator is good for English words and similar to:
+The default validator is good for English words and looks like:
 ```
 function defaultValidator(text) {
 	return text.toLowerCase() // ignore case